xerolinux/XeroWiki/docs/scripts.md

 Finally, for now at least, once script is done, we will be prompted to exit and reboot the system.
 We do that by typing `exit` then `reboot`, and that's it for this part anyway...

-#### Setting up the system
+#### System Configuration

-If all went smoothly, we should now be greeted with `SDDM`, **KDE**'s login page.
-Once logged in, there are a few things we need to take care of first.
-Open Terminal, as shown in video, and update the system
+If all went smoothly, we should now be greeted with the login page.
+Once logged in, open Terminal, and update the system.
+Done !

 ```Bash
 sudo pacman -Syyu
 ```

-Then we launch the **XeroLinux Post Installation Toolkit** from the AppMenu, under **System**.
-That's what we will be using from here on in.
+Then we launch the **XeroLinux Post Installation Toolkit** from the App Launcher.
+That's it.

 <p align="center">
     <img src="https://i.imgur.com/JuWceYE.png" alt="shot">
 </p>

-It's up to you to discover all the options, that's why I did not mention them all in video, nor will I here.
-The whole point of this guide is how to get **XeroLinux** back not to set up the system from A to Z. For more info, check out the [**Toolkit Wiki**](https://wiki.xerolinux.xyz/xlapit/)
+It's up to you to discover all the options.
+The whole point of this guide is how to get **Gnome** the right way not to set up the system from A to Z. For more info, check out the [**Toolkit Wiki**](https://wiki.xerolinux.xyz/xlapit/)

-- **1 : System Setup**

-There's nothing to do here except select **Install 3rd-Party GUI Package Manager(s)** or **Add & Enable the ChaoticAUR Repository**, since my **Plasma Script** took care of the rest for us.
-Neat eh ?

-- **2 : System Drivers**

-This is the part where you select drivers you need for our hardware.
-Toolkit does not and will not support Hybrid (iGPU+dGPU) setups as I do not own any, just Single GPU ones.
-Just know that selecting the wrong ones will break the system, so that's where you need to understand what works for you.

-I did my best to cover most *Single GPU* scenarios, I cannot cover all.
-Also the whole point of the distro, is for me *not* to do everything for you.
-In my humble opinion if I did, you wouldn't be learning anything.

-- **4 : System Customization**

-Now we jump to Customization section.
-Just select option **XeroLinux's Layan Plasma 6 Rice**, enter your `sudo` password, and watch it do its thing..
-Once it's done, we will be prompted to reboot.
-Use the AppMenu to do that..

-### Issues
+### Install Issues

 If you encounter any issues or have questions directly related to this script, feel free to reach out to me on **Fosstodon** or **Discord**.
 All relevant links are provided in the footer, and I'll do my best to assist you.